On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem: Parameterization by vertex cover

-Note that for any $e \in A$, it is exactly either in $A_r$ or in $A_s$, but can never be in both.
+Note that $A$ is the symmetric difference of $s$ and $r$, and therefore any $e \in A$, is exactly either in $A_r$ or in $A_s$, but never in both.

-Let $H$ be a tour of undirected edges, i.e. a closed walk.
+Let $H$ be a tour (i.e. a closed walk) of undirected edges.
 We then say that $\overr{H}$ is a \emph{cyclic orientation} of $H$ if it is an orientation of the edges in $H$ such that $\overr{H}$ forms a directed tour.
-A directed edge $e$ is then said to be in \emph{positive orientation} with respect to $\overr{H}$ if it has the same orientation, and negative otherwise.
-There are two cyclic orientations for any $H$, that could be seen as clockwise and counter clockwise. \begin{definition} Let $C=(e_0,\dots,e_{l})\subseteq A$ be a set of edges such that its underlying undirected edge set $H$ is a tour.
-We then say that $C$ is an \emph{$(s-r)$ directed tour} if there is a orientation $\overr{H}$ of $H$ such that: \begin{itemize}[noitemsep,topsep=2pt] \item if $e$ is in positive orientation with respect to $\overr{H}$, then $e \in A_s$, \item if $e$ is in negative orientation with respect to $\overr{H}$, then $e \in A_r$, \item if two subsequent edges $e_{i},e_{i+1}$ of the tour have the same orientation, then their shared vertex, $v$, is not in $D$.
-This also holds for the edge pair $(e_l,e_0)$. \end{itemize} \end{definition}
+A directed edge $e$ that overlaps with $H$ is in \emph{positive orientation} with respect to $\overr{H}$ if it has the same orientation, and negative otherwise.
+We now define $(s-r)$ directed tours, of which an example is shown in Figure~\ref{fig:srdirected}. \begin{definition} Let $C=(e_0,\dots,e_{\ell})\subseteq A$ be a set of edges such that its underlying undirected edge set $H$ is a tour.
+We then say that $C$ is an \emph{$(s-r)$ directed tour} if there is an orientation $\overr{H}$ of $H$ such that: \begin{itemize}[noitemsep,topsep=2pt] \item if $e \in C$ is in positive orientation with respect to $\overr{H}$, then $e \in A_s$, \item if $e \in C$ is in negative orientation with respect to $\overr{H}$, then $e \in A_r$, \item if two subsequent edges $e_{i},e_{i+1}$ of $C$ have the same orientation, then their shared vertex, $v$, is not in $D$.
+This also holds for the edge pair $(e_\ell,e_0)$. \end{itemize} \end{definition}

-Since $A$ is the symmetric difference between two flows $r$ and $s$, for any vertex $v$ the total multiplicities of incident edges must be even.
-Hence the underlying undirected edge multiset of $A$ can be decomposed into a multiset of tours.
+We give a construction such that $A$ can be partitioned into a multiset of $(s-r)$ directed tours.
+We take $(u,v)\in A$ arbitrarily as our first edge of our walk and iteratively add edges until we find an $(s-r)$ directed tour.
+We assume the current edge $(u,v)$ is in $A_s$ (if the edge is in $A_r$, the arguments are similar).
+If $v\in D$, then there exists $(v,w) \in A_r$, because $v$ is visited $\Dem(v)$ times by both $r$ and $s$.
+If $v\not \in D$, there exists either $(v,w)\in A_r$ or $(w,v)\in A_s$ because $A$ is the symmetric different of the flows $r$ and $s$.
+We take this edge as the next edge in our $(s-r)$ directed tour.
+This way we can keep finding the next edges, until we can take our first edge $(u,v)$ as our next edge and we find an $(s-r)$ directed tour.
+We then remove this tour and inductively find the next until $A$ is empty.

-Actually, $A$ can be decomposed into a multiset of $(s-r)$ directed tours, because of the following.
-For any demand vertex $d \in D$, the number of edges of $A_r$ entering $d$ should be equal to the number of edges of $A_s$ entering $d$, as the amount of flow through $d$ is fixed and equal for both $r$ and $s$.
-The same holds for the number of edges leaving a vertex $d \in D$.
-Hence we can assume that all tours in the decomposition of $A$, change orientation in such a vertex with demand.
-It follows that it can be decomposed into a multiset $\mathcal{C}$ of $(s-r)$ directed tours, i.e. where $m_C$ is the multiplicity of $(s-r)$ directed tour $C$ and $m_A$ is the multiplicity of elements in the multiset $A$.
+It follows that $A$ can be partitioned into a multiset $\mathcal{C}$ of $(s-r)$ directed tours, i.e. where $m_C$ is the multiplicity of $(s-r)$ directed tour $C$.